ljacobs-sml/Kirby-Color-Picker/README.md

 Also thanks to [@ptouch718](https://github.com/ptouch718) for his masterful JS debugging.

 And of course the original author I forked, [@ian-cox](https://github.com/ian-cox), for having superior field template code than my original field example did.

+## Customizing settings or the predefined palette options

+To adjust the settings you can open up `site/fields/color/assets/js/spectrum.js`.

+The options start on line 30.

+The palette options start on line 58.

+You can read me about the options (link: http://bgrins.github.io/spectrum/#options text: here).